 After tea and cake in the museum's Island Cafe+Bar or a drink and a bite to eat at its Millowners Arms, carry on exploring what Kelham Island has to offer: real ale, and more architectural relics of industry.

-Kelham Island Museum has reopened after months of closure, with new opening times (including Saturday openings!) and safety measures.
+Kelham Island Museum will reopen from Thursday 21 May 2021.
+Sheffield Industrial Museums Trust and Museums Sheffield have merged and are now Sheffield Museums.
+And with the merger, Kelham Island Museum is now free entry.
 Tickets are limited each day, so advance booking is recommended – choose an arrival slot and, once you're there, you can stay as long as you like.
-There'll be social distancing floor markers and a one-way route.
-Some features (including the River Don Engine) will not be operating for now.
-See full details of the measures in place.
+See full details of safety measures in place.

 Pre-book your visit

-The onsite Island Café+Bar and Millowners Arms pub are both open daily, with the Millowners now having an expanded (and heated!) beer garden – prebook a table.
+The onsite Island Café+Bar and Millowners Arms pub are both open daily.
+Prebook a table at the Millowners Arms.